-Latin America For Less website visitor, Cindy Courtney, got in touch to share her memories of living in Peru, and to offer her version of a Peruvian favorite: Aji de Gallina, a must-try treat during any Peru travel experience.
+Latin America For Less website visitor, Cindy Courtney, got in touch to share her memories of living in Peru, and to offer her version of a Peruvian favorite: Aji de Gallina, a traditional dish of creamy shredded chicken.

 Peru is a fascinating place with some incredible food and some of the most caring and giving people I’ve ever met.
 I used to go grocery shopping in the street markets.
 The chickens are alive when you pick them out in many of the markets.
 The variety of fruits and vegetables available there are incredible, and the one I miss the most is the little yellow papas amarillas (yellow potatoes).

 Aji de Gallina is what was served at large family gatherings on Sundays when I lived in Lima.
 It’s even better the nest day because the flavors blend overnight.
 This recipe is the one given to me by my Peruvian mother-in-law and it’s my favorite version.

 There are a lot of steps and it’s a bit time consuming but it’s well worth it – it also feeds a large amount of people for a small amount of money.
 If you double the rice serving, this recipe will easily feed eight people.